 Always wash your hands before you put on your cloth face mask.
 Because if you don’t, it kind of defeats the purpose.

-Use the washing machine to clean your washable face mask.
+Use the washing machine to clean your reusable face mask.

 You can also wash your face mask by hand.